Medically reviewed by Drugs.com. Last updated on Mar 10, 2021.

 Therapeutic Class: Vaccine

-Rotavirus vaccine live pentavalent is used to prevent infants and children from getting a rotavirus stomach infection.
-It works by causing your child's body to produce its own protection (antibodies) against the virus.
+Rotavirus vaccine live is used to prevent infants and children from getting a rotavirus stomach infection.
+It works by causing your body to produce its own protection (antibodies) against the virus.

 Rotavirus is a serious infection that causes diarrhea and vomiting.
-This infection may also lead to severe dehydration in infants and children.
+It may also cause severe dehydration in infants and children.

-This vaccine is to be administered only by or under the supervision of your child's doctor or other health care professional.
+This vaccine is to be administered only by or under the supervision of your child's doctor.